wasm-rs/cargo-metadata/README.md

 # (default: `[]`)
 unsupported-features = ["server"]

+# Indicates the minimum WebAssembly version that must be supported by the host in order for this crate to function properly.
+# (default: `"1.0"`)
+min-wasm-version = "1.0"

+# A list of WebAssembly features that must be supported by the host in order for this crate to function properly.
+# The names of the features are the names of the respective GitHub repositories that contain the WebAssembly spec proposals.
+# (default: `[]`)
+required-wasm-features = ["threads", "simd", "reference-types", "multi-value"]

 # The `wasm-readme` field should be the path to a file in the package root (relative to this Cargo.toml) ,
 # that contains information about the package's support for WebAssembly, such as limitations and behavioral differences.
 # wasm.rs will interpret it as Markdown and render it on the crate's page.